-One Colorado state park getting tough on 'no show' campers – will others follow?
+One Colorado state park getting tough on 'no show' campers – Will others follow?

 “I feel that if I pay for a spot – showing up on time or not – it is mine,” the camper said.
 “I know it is frustrating for others, but I shouldn’t have to worry about telling them I am late.
 What if the weather has held me back then come in?
 I think it is just the way it is.”

-RVTravel.com reader Susan R. said she’s seen many campers play “musical chairs” at fully reserved by sparsely occupied campgrounds in Utah.
+RVtravel.com reader Susan R. said she’s seen many campers play “musical chairs” at fully reserved but sparsely occupied campgrounds in Utah.

 “We just spent five nights at a state park in Utah,” Susan said.
 “When I booked in January there was only one site left and it was the worst site in the campground but I booked it.
 During our stay, at least 4-5 of the 10 prime partial hookup sites and another 4-5 of the dry sites were empty every night.
 There are only 24 sites, so at least a third of the campground was empty each day.
 However, online the place was 100% booked.”